 For a full list please consult your doctor.

-So, finally, I went for help.
-My specialist is at MGH in Boston and I would suggest you do some heavy research and work with your GYNO before seeing a specialist.
+So, finally, almost two years later, I went for help.
+My specialist is at MGH in Boston and I would suggest you do some heavy research and work with your gyno before seeing a specialist.
 You want to make sure the person you are seeing absolutely understands this particular endocrine disease.

 So all of this (what I mentioned above) COMBINED with physical symptoms (the cysts) is usually what confirms a PCOS diagnosis.
 It’s called a diagnosis of “exclusion” meaning that the doctors have to rule out everything else combined with many symptoms to get an accurate diagnosis.